-When inappropriate behaviour falls under 'serious level disruption' as outlined in our 'behaviour management framework' Appendix II, this will be recorded on CPOMS (online recording system used for both behaviour and safeguarding concerns), as a negative behaviour incident in order to notify Senior Management.
-This record should include name of the pupil(s) involved and date and consequence or how it has been dealt
+When inappropriate behaviour falls under 'serious level disruption' as outlined in our 'behaviour management framework' Appendix II, this will be recorded on CPOMS as a negative behaviour incident in order to notify Senior Management.
+This record should include name of the pupil(s) involved and date and consequence or how it has been dealt with.